 - P2B Bistro & Bar – an upscale yet casual restaurant at the Pinnacle Hotel Harbourfront at 1133 West Hastings Street.
 Their 2019 Dine Out Vancouver menu offers a choice of short ribs, salmon or butternut squash ravioli for $35.
 (TIP: If you eat here during the festival as well as at the P2B’s two North Vancouver sister restaurants – Pier 7 and the Lobby – they’ll give you a $25 bonus gift certificate which you can use for a future visit!)

-Robson Dine Out Restaurants
+Robson Dine Out Restaurants in 2019

 Find yourself out on Robson Street enjoying the winter weather while doing a bit of shopping?
 Reward yourself with a delicious meal from one of the region’s most successful casual, trendy dining chains and one of Vancouver’s best upper-end Italian restaurants.